kenhkan/morrison/README.md

 ## Component specification

-Each component requires a manifest file so that Morrison knows how to deal with it.
+Each component requires a manifest file so that Vyzzi knows how to deal with it.
 In fact, only the manifest file is needed to source, build, and deploy a component.
 This section is split into several sub-sections for ease of human consumption but they all belong in a single manifest file in practice.

 A manifest file is written in [YAML](http://yaml.org/) for its maturity, human-friendliness, and support for comments.